-We recognise that due to care arrangements LAC may enter school mid-term and that it is important that they are given a positive welcome and where appropriate additional support and pre-entry visits to help them settle.
+We recognise that due to care arrangements CiC may enter school mid-term and that it is important that they are given a positive welcome and where appropriate additional support and pre-entry visits to help them settle.

-The school recognises that Looked After children are an 'excepted group' and will prioritise Looked After Children in the school's oversubscription criteria following the DfE Admissions Code (Admissions of Looked After Children (England) Regulations 2006).
+The school recognises that Children in Care are an 'excepted group' and will prioritise Children in Care in the school's oversubscription criteria following the DfE Admissions Code (Admissions of Children in Care (England) Regulations 2006).